Karina Korostelina

 Biography

-Karina V. Korostelina is a Professor and Director of Sustainable Peace Lab and the Program on History, Memory, and Conflict at the Carter School for Peace and Conflict Resolution.
+Karina V. Korostelina is a Professor and Director of Sustainable Peace Lab and of the Program on History, Memory, and Conflict at the Carter School for Peace and Conflict Resolution, GMU.
 She is a President of the International Association for Reconciliation Studies.
 Professor Korostelina is a social psychologist whose work focuses on dynamics of social identity and power in protracted social conflicts.
+Within this theoretical framework, she conducts research in several areas: (1) identity-based conflicts, including ethnic conflicts and nation building processes, nationalism and mass violence; (2) peace processes, reconciliation, and peacebuilding in post-conflict societies; (3) environmental peacebuilding; (4) the role of history in conflict and post-conflict societies; and (4) resilience in communities affected by chronic conflict and violence.

 She has received 53 grants from: the US Congress, the National Science Foundation, the United State Institute of Peace, US Department of State, US Department of Defense, US National Academy of Education, National Endowment for Humanities, the MacArthur Foundation, Luce Foundation, Spencer Foundation, Rockefeller foundation, Ebert Foundation, Northeast Asia History Foundation, Soros Foundation (Research Support Scheme, Managing Multicultural Communities Project, Renaissance Foundation), USAID, INTAS, IREX, the Japan Society for the Promotion of Science (JSPS), Eckert Institute, and Council of Europe.

 Dr. Korostelina has been a Fulbright New Century Scholar, Rockefeller Foundation Bellagio Center Writing Fellow, and a fellow at the Kennan Institute at the Woodrow Wilson International Center for Scholars.
-She also has been awarded 11 residential fellowships in leading universities, including University of Bologna, National University of Singapore, the East-West Center, and the Central European University.
-She has conducted comparative research and single case studies in Armenia, Bangladesh, Benin, Brazil, Fiji, Georgia, Japan, Kyrgyzstan, Lebanon, Libya, Morocco, Mexico, Russia, Senegal, Serbia, South Africa, South Korea, Sudan, Tajikistan, Turkey, Ukraine, and the U.S.
+She also has been awarded 11 residential fellowships, including University of Bologna, Isaac Manasseh Meyer Fellowship at the National University of Singapore, the East-West Center at the University of Hawaii, the Institute for Advanced Studies at Waseda University, Japan, the Northeast Asia History Foundation, the Eckert Institute for International Textbook Research, and the Curriculum Resource Center of the Central European University.
+She has conducted comparative research and single case studies in Armenia, Bangladesh, Brazil, Ethiopia, Fiji, Georgia, Japan, Kyrgyzstan, Lebanon, Libya, Morocco, Mexico, Russia, Senegal, Serbia, South Africa, South Korea, Sudan, Tajikistan, Turkey, Ukraine, and the U.S.

 Dr. Korostelina is deeply involved in the practice of conflict resolution and peacebuilding.
 In the US, she developed approaches to increasing resilience in underprivileged urban communities and supported the bridging of digital divide for Native American Tribes.
 In Lebanon, Serbia, UK, and Ukraine, she helped youth to develop and implement projects in their municipalities and increased community engagement among university students.
 In Fiji, she helped design and implement dialogue between the government and communities earmarked for relocation.
 In Kyrgyzstan, she facilitated women empowerment and social norm change through efficient waste management programs.